matomo-org/developer-documentation/docs/3.x/expose-api-methods.md

 ---
 # Exposing API Methods

 This guide explains how to expose new API methods in the [HTTP Reporting API](https://developer.piwik.org/api-reference/reporting-api) by creating an API module.
 The Reporting API allows third party applications to access analytics data and manipulate miscellaneous data (such as users or websites) through HTTP requests.

 ### What is it good for?

 The Reporting API is used by the Piwik UI to render reports, to manage users, and more.
 If you want to add a feature to the Piwik UI, you might have to expose a method in the API to access this data.
 As the API is called via HTTP it allows you to fetch or manipulate any Piwik related data from anywhere.
-In these exposed API methods you can do pretty much anything you want, for example:
+In these exposed API methods you can do basically anything you want, for example:

 * Enhance existing reports with additional data
 * Filter existing reports based on custom rules